gbagolin/walls-reconstruction/README.md

 This folder contains all needed to test different semantic segmentation network.
 Furthermore it contains the code needed to segment the houses dataset all.

+### IoU metric

+Contains the code to calculate the jaccard distance for each dataset.